JNU retains second position among universities in NIRF rankings | Education

 Talking about her focus areas, she said that they are focussing on filling up faculty positions in a mission mode and are working to improve infrastructure.

-Noting that the varsity has to strengthen its research, she said Indian Institute of Science (IISc), which is adjudged the best university in the NIRF rankings, is solely a research-based institute.
+Noting that the university has to strengthen its research, she said the Indian Institute of Science (IISc), which is adjudged the best university in the NIRF rankings, is solely a research-based institute.

 The ranking framework evaluates institutions on five broad generic groups of parameters of teaching, learning and resources, research and professional practice, graduation outcomes, outreach and inclusivity and perception.
 Ranks are assigned based on the total sum of marks assigned for each of these five broad groups of parameters.